enlihhhhh/credit_card_prediction/README.md

 ### Synopsis
 We are a group of NTU students undertaking the task of predicting the Credit Card Approval for our SC1015 module Mini-Project (Introduction to Data Science and Artificial Intelligence).
 We have taken our dataset from kaggle, under the **'Credit Card Approval Prediction'** [here](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction).
 ### Problem Definition
+How does the various data submitted by Credit Card Applicants determine their credit scores (i.e. Clients’ Risk) based on prediction of future defaults and credit card loans?
+### Defining Risks
 Our team's objective is to distinguish the good clients from the bad clients based on the time taken for them to repay their loans.
 The risk is based on the time taken for them to repay their loans.
 We have defined the good clients and bad clients as follows:
 > Good Clients
 > - Impose a low risk on banks